-You buy a travel policy for a month long stay in Miami, Florida.
-You don’t plan on getting sick or needing health services, but contract a cold that leads you to seeing a doctor.
+Let’s say you buy a travel policy for a month-long stay in Miami, Florida.
+You don’t plan on getting sick or needing health services but catch a cold that leads you to seeing a doctor.
 Your insurance company says they will reimburse you for the doctor visit based on what is Usual, Customary, and Reasonable.
 But that’s not very specific for you as a consumer.
 How do you know what you will be reimbursed?
 Will insurance pay for the whole visit, or just a fraction?
 Let’s break things down to see where the money really goes.

 What Is a Usual, Customary, and Reasonable Charge?